jagadeshrao/jagadeshrao/README.md

 # 👋 Hello, I'm Jagadesh Rao

-🎯 Embedded Systems & FPGA Engineer | 🛰️ Imaging Systems | 🧠 Mental Models in Engineering
+🎯 Embedded Systems & FPGA Engineer | 🛰️ Imaging Systems

 Welcome to my GitHub profile!
 I design and build high-performance embedded systems with a focus on **FPGA-based imaging platforms**, **real-time data processing**, and **bare-metal software for SoC architectures** like Zynq-7000.